mostmojo/log/log.md

 • Made reusable helper classes similar to `atomic css` for margins.

-• Worked with linear gradients on imgs to act as overlays and further studied `BEM` syntax.
+• Worked with linear gradients to overlay images and further studied `BEM` syntax.

 **Link(s) to work**